Prenetics: Company

 One of the company's major investors was Alibaba founder Jack Ma.

 After listing, it struggled to turn a profit.
 In October 2023 it announced a 1 for 15 reverse stock split so it could regain the stock exchange's required US$1 per share stock price.

 Prenetics became the first Hong Kong based unicorn to list on Nasdaq following a merger with a Special-purpose acquisition company Artisan Acquisition Corp.

 Products and brands

 Subsidiary CircleDNA focuses on disease prevention rather than genealogy, launching a rapid DNA-based colon cancer screening product in 2016.

 In 2019 it launched a line of at-home tests to be sold through retailers in Asia.

 In 2023, Prenetics announced a $200 million joint venture with the Chinese University of Hong Kong and molecular biologist Dennis Lo to launch DNA testing for several major diseases and cancers: a project called Insighta.
 The early detection cancer test, Presight, was expected to begin clinical trials in 2024., although as of 2025 no clinical trials have been announced.

 In 2024, Prenetics partnered with investor David Beckham to form a new wellness brand, IM8.
+In 2026, Prenetics announced that podcast host and author Jay Shetty would be the global ambassador.